alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 profiles.

-The rest is a random conglomerate of all things VA and E:D; from various voice commands and some buttons that are now being handled by VA to lots of EDDI event handlers.
+The rest is a random conglomerate of all things VA and E:D; from various voice commands to lots of EDDI event handlers.

 Speaking of EDDI; it has become in integral part of my Elite experience, especially the plethora of information it extracts from the game’s journal and